sweetmantech/Recoup-Chat/README.md

-# Luh Tyler's Mr. Skii 3D Video Game Chatbot
+# Recoup | AI Agents Made for the Music Industry

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This is a [Next.js](https://nextjs.org) project made with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Description

-This project is a chatbot application specifically designed for Luh Tyler's 3D Video game promoting his new album Mr. Skii.
-It uses advanced AI models to provide insights, answer questions, and assist players with various aspects of the game and Luh Tyler's music.
+Recoup is an AI agent platform fueling smarter song rollouts, unforgettable fan experiences and lasting artist growth -- Empowering music executives with actionable insights and next-gen tools to elevate every artist and engage every fan.

 ## Features